What will be provided to my student?

 The Learning Technology Plan (LTP) provides extended access to digital tools that help students investigate, communicate, collaborate, create, model, and explore concepts and content in authentic contexts.

 In parallel with the LTP device decisions, district curriculum coordinators are exploring a transition to digital textbooks.
-In the fall of 2014, secondary students moved to a fully digital program for their English Language Arts curriculum.
 Future textbook adoptions will have the ability to explore new resources and tools for learning with the knowledge that rich technology access is available for all students.

 What are my costs to participate?